-- The Volume Recognition Sequence (VRS) as described in part 2 and part 3 of ECMA 167 shall be recorded.
+The Volume Recognition Sequence (VRS) as described in part 2 and part 3 of ECMA 167 shall be recorded.
 There shall be exactly one NSR descriptor in the VRS.
 The NSR and BOOT2 descriptors shall be in the Extended Area.
 There shall be only one Extended Area with one BEA01 and one TEA01.
 All other VSDs are only allowed before the Extended Area.
-The block after the VRS shall be unrecorded or contain all #00. - Implementers should expect that disks recorded by UDF 2.00 and earlier did not have this constraint, and should handle these cases accordingly.
+The first sector after the VRS shall be unrecorded or contain all #00 bytes.

+Implementers should expect that media recorded by UDF 2.00 and lower revisions do not have the requirement mentioned above concerning the first sector after the VRS.